Georgette’s Lemony Greek Rice

 - 2 T olive oil

 - 1 tsp. salt

 - 3 T lemon juice (or more)

-- Start heating stock in a separate pan, or heat in microwave so it’s very hot or boiling.
+- Start heating chicken broth or stock in a separate pan, or heat in microwave so it’s very hot or boiling.

 - Use a heavy pan with a tight fitting lid.

 - Saute rice in olive oil for 2 minutes, stirring often so it doesn’t brown too much.

 - Add salt and lemon juice to rice and saute 1 minute more.

 - Add chicken stock slowly and carefully so it doesn’t splash up on you, and let it come to a boil.